 About the programme

 The Master of Journalism (MJ) programme attracts talented students from all over the world, and is taught by a faculty of experienced journalists and media scholars who have had decades of experience in responsible positions in the global news industry.
-Many courses are taught by adjuncts who are practising journalists in international news organisations such as CNN, The New York Times, and The Wall Street Journal.
+Many courses are taught by adjuncts who are practising journalists in international news organisations such as the BBC, Bloomberg, CNN, The New York Times, and The Wall Street Journal.

 The Master of Journalism degree can be achieved in a one-year, full-time or a two-year, part-time course of study.
 Students learn the core skills of journalism—reporting and writing, television and video production, digital media, and media law, standards and ethics.
-They are also offered a wide range of elective courses, including global affairs reporting, business and financial reporting, covering China, photojournalism, data journalism and documentary filmmaking.
+They are also offered a wide range of elective courses, including global affairs reporting, business and financial reporting, covering China, photojournalism, data journalism, and documentary filmmaking.

 The JMSC offers sequences of at least three courses in business journalism.
 Students who successfully complete a sequence will receive a certificate in the subject area.